 A Cross Connection is a link between a consumer's drinkable water and a potentially contaminated water line.
-If a change in the pressure occurs near a cross connection, water can flow backward into your home's plumbing and into your fresh water supply.
-This is known as a backflow, and it can pose serious risks.
-Due to the potential hazard cross connection can pose, the City actively enforces new installations of backflow preventions assemblies and requires annual testing compliance of all devices.
+If a change in the pressure occurs near a cross connection, water can flow backward into your home's plumbing and into your fresh water supply; known as a backflow, which can pose serious risks.
+Due to the potential hazards cross connection can pose, the City actively enforces new installations of backflow prevention assemblies and requires annual testing compliance of all devices.
+In 2023, the City failed to test all backflow preventers, resulting in a violation.
+For more information, please contact us.